gladstone-institutes/bibliometrics/README.md

 # Summaries of command scripts

+* **bottomup.py**

+    Takes an author and her or her institution affiliation and creates a bottom-up network.
+The network is stored in the `pklz` format.

 * **topdown.py**

     Takes a list of CSE references or PMIDs and creates a top-down network.
 The network is stored in the `pklz` format.